-Implementation of physiochemical methods used in Pharmacognosy. d) the pharmacological development of new medicines, the improvement of known pharmaceutical agents and the study of the structure and pharmacological actions at biochemical, molecular level (in vitro), as well as in situ (solated organs) and in vivo (latoratory wrimels), the pharmacodynamic study of the pharmacological actions, undestribute effects, and interactions between medicines, the pharmacological actions of the action of dhemotherapeutic agents for microbal infections, parasitic diseases, viruses and neoplasms, the pharmacological actions, therapeutic agents for microbal infections, parasitic diseases, viruses and neoplasms, the pharmacological actions, therapeutic protocols, medicine interactions, the pharmacogenetic study of the idiosynomisy, metabolism, addiction, psychic and natural dependence and resplantance to medicines, the immunopharmacological analysis of alignmic factors, pharmaceutical agents, mechanisms of immunosuppression by medicines and the pharmacological basis of hyperaesthesis pharmamers, the toxicological study of medicine undesimable effects mechanisms, of network products, poisson, vertogens and mutagens in vitro on in vivo, the study of medicine undesimable effects of micro-molecular factors (vectores, sera, proteins, hormones, etc.) and of microorganisms' metabolism products, which are prepared with biotectionology methods and the development of therapeutic resgents for neurodegenerative diseases.
+d) the pharmacological development of new medicines, the improvement of known pharmaceutical agents and the study of the structure and pharmacological action at biochemical, molecular level (in vitro), as well as in is to (isolated organs) and in vivo (laboratory animals), the pharmacological actions tudy of the pharmacological actions, undesirable effects, and interactions between medicines, the analysis of the action of chemotherapeutic agents for microbial infections, parasitic diseases, vinuses and neoplasms, the pharmacological analysis and clinical testing of medicines (absorption, distribution, elimination mechanisms of medicines), dosage determination, therapeutic protocols, medicine interactions, the pharmacological analysis or the idiosyncrasy, metabolism, addiction, psychic and natural dependence and resistance to medicines, the immunopharmacological analysis of phyeraesthesia phenomena, the toxicological study of the pharmacological actions of medicines, of natural products, poisons, teratogens and mutagens in vitro or in vivo, the study of the pharmacological actions of micro-molecular factors (vaccines, sera, proteins, homones, etc.) and of micro-molagnisms' metabolism products, which are prepared with biotechnology methods and the development of therapeutic reagents for neurodegenerative diseases.

-Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign language, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and begine and manage projects, 7) memory of the situation and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive thinking.
+Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign language, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and designe and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive thinking.